amaranth-unm/amaranth-unm.github.io/contact.md

 ---

 # Get in Touch!
-We are excited to work with you!
+We’re excited to work with you to help integrate humanities and technology!

 We invite you to email us at <amaranth@unm.edu> with any questions or suggestions.

+## Please drop by studio hours (Fall 2025)
+- Wednesdays 9:30-11:30 and 1:30-3:30
+- Thursdays 9:30-11:30

 ## Book time in the Studio
 Our preferred method for scheduling is to use our [bookings page](https://outlook.office.com/book/HistoryAmaranth@unmm.onmicrosoft.com/?ismsaljsauthenabled).
-This page is managed through UNM's Microsoft Teams, and it helps us keep our calendar organized, especially during crunch times of the semester
+This page is managed through UNM's Microsoft Teams, and it helps us keep our calendar organized, especially during crunch times of the semester.

 On that pages, we ask that you describe as much as you can what you're interested in discussing or doing so we can be most prepared to help.